boniface/ddd/README.md

 In order to avoid corruption and protect your model from external influences you can create an isolation layer that contains an interface written in terms of your model.
 The interface adapts and translates to the interface of the other context.
 This isolation layer is known as an anti corruption layer.

-Theanti corruptionn layer’s translation map works in a similar manner to the adapter pattern in that it transforms the API of another context into an API that you can work against.
+The anti corruption layer’s translation map works in a similar manner to the adapter pattern in that it transforms the API of another context into an API that you can work against.

 ### Open Host Service